Optimal Algorithms for Geometric Centers and Depth: Conclusions

+\paragraph*{Acknowledgments} The first author thanks Stefan Langerman for re-posing the problem of computing the maximum Tukey depth of a point set at the 2002 Fall Workshop on Computational Geometry problem session, and for subsequent discussions.

-\myparagraph{Acknowledgments.} The authors thank Joachim Gudmundsson for bringing the problem of computing the yolk to our attention.
-The second author thanks Sampson Wong for discussions on computing the yolk in higher dimensions.
-We also thank Timothy Chan for useful comments (in particular, the improved algorithm for the yolk in 3D, see \remref{cont:yolk:3d}).
+The authors thank Joachim Gudmundsson for bringing the problem of computing the yolk to our attention.
+The last author thanks Sampson Wong for discussions on computing the yolk in higher dimensions.